jnixy/website/content/post/post15-police-reforms/index.md

 Perhaps unsurprisingly, requiring officers to wear body-worn cameras had a great deal of support.
 Equally unsurprising, to me at least, was that only 7% of officers supported increasing civilian oversight of the police, and only 11% supported requiring more than reasonable suspicion to initiate a stop.

 But check out some of the others.
-Fifty percent of officers supported making it easier to search suspects' homes.
-Thirty-three percent supported loosening restrictions on their ability to use force against suspects.
+Thirty-four percent supported loosening restrictions on their ability to use force against suspects.
 And **86% supported allowing police to put surveillance cameras in high-crime neighborhoods**.

 For the most part, there were no discernable differences in support across officer race, gender, or education.
 There were a few exceptions, though: